Quick Facts

 Reach Your Career Goals

 The Anthropology and Sociology majors pursue graduate degrees in law, social work, public health, public administration, marketing, secondary education, and/or academic careers in teaching and research.
-Many anthropology and sociology majors apply their knowledge and research skills in both the public and private sectors, and go on to work in advocacy, business, social services, or legal professions.
+Many anthropology and sociology majors apply their knowledge and research skills in both the public and private sectors and go on to work in advocacy, business, social services, or legal professions.

-Many of these jobs may not appear to be in your chosen anthropology and sociology field, but these roles require many of the same professional skills a degree from GSU helps you develop.
+Many of these jobs may not appear to be in your chosen anthropology and sociology field, but these roles require many of the same professional skills a degree from GovState helps you develop.
 Here are just a few key skills you’ll refine as you study coursework from the fields of sociology and anthropology:

-• Data Analysis
+- Data Analysis

-• Critical Thinking
+- Critical Thinking

-• Report Writing
+- Report Writing

-• Research Project Designing, Planning, and Conducting
+- Research Project Designing, Planning, and Conducting

-• Global Situation Analysis
+- Global Situation Analysis

-• Theory Testing
+- Theory Testing

-• Time Management Skills
+- Time Management Skills

 When you communicate these skills to a future employer and apply them to your chosen career path, you can pursue a successful career teaching, training, managing or researching in various professional industries or government organizations.